 Non-compliant handicapped accessible loading zones

 You may be thinking that you are in compliance with the ADA because your parking lot already contains all of the things previously mentioned.
 According to California ADA Compliance Checklist, Another important area of compliance is signage.
 For instance, your parking spaces should be identified with signs displaying the international handicapped accessibility symbol.
 The dimensions of this sign are 12 by 18 inches.
 The sign must be tall enough to be seen even if the parking space is occupied (at least 60 inches in height).
-If your parking lot does not meet the requirements of these four areas, then, without doubt, you are not an ADA compliant.
+If your parking lot does not meet the ADA parking requirements of these four areas, then, without doubt, you are not an ADA compliant.
 You should also be compliant with these ADA regulations while striping parking lot.